clegaard/pyproject_tutorial/README.md

-# Sharing pyproject.toml between Pip and Conda
+# The new pyproject.toml format: Sharing a build-configuration between Pip and Conda

-**The code for this project can be found in www.github.com/clegaard/pyproject_tutorial.git

-## The new format for building Python libraries
 The `pyproject.toml` is a new type of configuration file used by [Setuptools](https://setuptools.pypa.io/en/latest/index.html), [Poetry](https://python-poetry.org/) or [Flit](https://pypi.org/project/flit/).
 The format was introduced in [PEP 518](https://peps.python.org/pep-0518/), and have since been extended by [PEP 517](https://peps.python.org/pep-0517/), [PEP 621](https://peps.python.org/pep-0621/) and [PEP 660](https://peps.python.org/pep-0660/).

+**The code for this post can be found in this [repo](https://github.com/clegaard/pyproject_tutorial)**

-## Writing a simple library
+## 1. Writing a simple library

 For sake of simplicty, we will define a package with two modules `foo` and `bar`, defined as follows:
 ``` python